cakephp/docs/en/console-and-shells.rst

 .. php:method:: buildFromArray($spec)

-As previously mentioned, when creating subcommand option parsers you can define the parser spec as an array this method.
+As previously mentioned, when creating subcommand option parsers, you can define the parser spec as an array for that method.
 This can help make building subcommand parsers easier, as everything is an array::

     <?php